aniskchaou/EAZY_PRESCRIPTIONS_ANDROID/readme.md

 ## TASKS

 • Create graphical interfaces using fragments

-• Apply the CAD pattern to the project architecture.
+• Apply the DAO pattern to the project architecture.

-• Liaise between GUI and java classes
+• Bind between GUI and java classes

 • Develop drug, dosage and prescription modules.

 • Test each module

 ## TECHNOLOGIES